 Judging a Book by Its Cover with Head of the Museum Library, Deb Stewart

 April 26, 3-4PM, Museum Library

-Antiquarians in 19th-century Greece with Samantha Tory Breecher, Ph.D. candidate in Penn Classics, and Head of the Museum Library, Deb Stewart
+A Race to Publication: Athenian Monuments in the 18th Century with Samantha Tory Breecher, Ph.D. candidate in Penn Classics, and Head of the Museum Library, Deb Stewart

 May 31, 3-4PM, Museum Library